tvweinstock/tictactobi/README.md

 Having a bit of fun learning jQuery.

-Feel free to take it for a spin on the gh pages branch: http://tvweinstock.github.io/tictactobi/
+Feel free to take it for a spin [here](http://tvweinstock.github.io/tictactobi/).